mishnit/mishnit.github.io/Engg-Manager-README.md

 If I fail at any of these — especially anything that puts retaining you at risk — you would be doing me a huge favor by letting me know as soon as possible.
 I want you to reflect back 10 years from now at your time spent at our organisation and consider it to be the best work you’ve ever done.
 If you’re still here then, I’ve done my job well.

 # Software Development Principles
 As an engineering manager I strongly believed in putting people over process and changing process to accommodate our needs and goals.
-As a senior engineering manager I will stay out of the planning loop where possible while guiding tech leads, principals and managers distill what I believe are values that are important to me, which are:
+As an engineering manager I will stay out of the planning loop where possible while guiding tech leads, principals and managers distill what I believe are values that are important to me, which are:

 *Customer focus:* Are we obsessed about customer needs and working towards the ‘wow’ in our organisation’s values?.
 Are we being empathetic towards our customers.?